Best US bank accounts for foreigners and non-residents 2025

 As an alternative, you can also open an account with a specialist online provider like Wise or Revolut, which offers easy ways to hold and exchange USD as well as other currencies, and comes with a linked card for easy payments.
 Specialist online alternatives can be flexible, cheap, and easy to use – making them a good choice for non-residents and residents in the US alike.

-US bank account FAQs
+US bank account for non residents: FAQs

-Which US Banks open accounts for non-US residents?
+Which US banks open accounts for non-US residents?

 You can open an account as a non-US resident with a US bank like Bank of America, Wells Fargo or Chase.
 You’ll usually need to visit a branch to open your account and you’ll need an ITIN.
 As an alternative, check out specialist providers like Wise or Revolut, which let you open an account online or in app, from more or less anywhere in the world.